This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

 Any member of the Northwest Missouri State University community may come into contact with a distressed student.
 Many students come to the attention of faculty or staff through journal entries or papers.
 Being aware of distress signals, methods of intervention, and sources of help for the student can help you feel more in control of situations that may arise.
-The mental health professionals at the Counseling Center are available to faculty and staff for consultation.
+The mental health professionals at the Personal Development and Counseling Center are available to faculty and staff for consultation.
 Feel free to call us at 562-1348 if you would like to discuss any of these situations further.
 You may also refer to the section on handouts for more specific information.

 Listed below are some of the more prevalent signs of someone in distress.
 This list is intended to provide basic information only and is not a substitute for clinical intervention.

 While it is not expected that you be a "watchdog" or that you provide a thorough assessment, you may be first contact for a student in distress and in a position to ask a few questions.
 Following these guidelines can lead to a positive outcome for all.

 If you experience any of the above signs, you may consider further self-care, which may include seeking counseling through the Employee Assistance Program.

 Many students are hesitant about seeing a therapist and it is generally helpful to project a positive and accepting attitude about counseling when referring a student to the Counseling Center.
 Reassure the student that all information is confidential.